N1-San/QuteProgressBar/README.md

 ## a progress bar with a fun surprise

-> made with laravel, just clone the repo and run npm install, use composer or php artisan to run it
+> made with laravel, just clone the repo and use `composer install` and `php artisan serve` to run it